White House candidate Harris urges new investigation of Kavanaugh, FBI

 Front-runner Joe Biden, the former vice president, stopped short of advocating impeachment, instead backing a probe of how the FBI handled its investigation.

+Warren told reporters on Tuesday that she believed “the only tool available” to investigate Kavanaugh further is an impeachment proceeding.
+“Right now Brett Kavanaugh has been accused of lying to Congress during his confirmation hearings, and so that means we should have an investigation,” Warren said.

-The calls to impeach Kavanaugh received a lackluster response from Democratic congressional leadership, most of whom maintain that Democrats should focus on issues and legislation, not impeachments.
+The calls to impeach Kavanaugh have received a lackluster response from Democratic congressional leadership, most of whom maintain that Democrats should focus on issues and legislation, not impeachments.

 Trump and other Republicans likewise rejected pursuing Kavanaugh’s impeachment.
 Trump encouraged Kavanaugh, whose appointment cemented the Supreme Court’s 5-4 conservative majority, to sue for libel, calling the New York Times story a “smear” on Twitter.
+Vice President Mike Pence said on Tuesday that “the calls by Democratic candidates for president to remove Justice Kavanaugh from the court are a disgrace.”

 Harris, in her letter to Nadler, said that “throughout the confirmation process, several Democratic members of the Senate Judiciary Committee repeatedly called for a fulsome investigation into all of the relevant allegations against Mr. Kavanaugh.”